bernhard-42/event-simulator-with-late-data/Readme.md

 ![](./docs/10-sessions.png)

 The 10 sessions are color coded and ran in parallel.
-For session 2 (green) the event stream stalled at about 60 sec and recovered at about 130 sec by batch sending the buffered events (see bottom graph and compare with top graph).
-It then continues as normal.
+For session 9 (blue) the event stream stalled at about 70 sec and recovered at about 150 sec by batch sending the buffered events.
+Afterwards it continues normally (see bottom graph and compare with top graph).
+Similar situation for session 5 (brown).

 A more thorough analysis via [pandas](https://pandas.pydata.org/) and a 100 session sample can be found in [EvalSimulatedEvents.ipynb](./docs/EvalSimulatedEvents.ipynb).